-Best for: channel old-school rebel romance with the most iconic leather jacket around
+Best for: Channeling old-school rebel romance with the most iconic leather jacket around.

 Bomber jackets were invented in the 1940s for fighter pilots.
-But even if we’re not going to be speeding at high altitude over enemy terrain any time soon, we’re obsessed with Emporio Armani’s Bomber jacket.
+But even if we’re not going to be speeding at high altitudes over enemy terrain any time soon, we’re obsessed with Dolce Gabbana’s leather bomber jacket.

-Keep it casual by pairing this Emporio Armani leather bomber jacket with a t-shirt and chinos or wear it over the top of a hoodie.
+Keep it casual by pairing this Dolce & Gabbana leather bomber jacket with a t-shirt and chinos, or wear it over the top of a hoodie.
 It could also replace a blazer for a smarter look, paired with a collared shirt and loafers.

-As you might expect from such a bad-boy back story, this Polo Ralph Lauren Racer jacket looks pretty damn cool.
-Yet, with its band collar, front zip fastening, and cuff zips, it’s also a lesson in straightforward simplicity.
-Lightweight and snug-fitting, it’s both functional and flattering, while the rugged panelled design adds just enough attitude to keep it interesting.
+As you might expect from such a bad-boy backstory, this Dsquared2 racer jacket looks pretty damn cool.
+Yet, with its band collar, front zip fastening, and zip cuffs, it’s also a lesson in straightforward simplicity.
+Smooth and snug-fitting, it’s both functional and flattering, while the side adjustable buckle tabs at the hem and decorative buckle detailing add just enough attitude to keep it interesting.

-On winter days, pair this Polo Ralph Lauren jacket with a scarf and your favourite sunnies.
+On winter days, pair this Dsquared2 leather jacket with a scarf and your favorite sunnies.
 Otherwise, nothing beats a cafe racer jacket with a white shirt and jeans.
 Just add a luxury watch and you’re good to go.

 Dunhill: Best men’s suede jacket